Future Advice About Going Back To The Office

 As some semblance of hope starts to bubble up and our minds tempt us with the thought of things going back to normal, I have a small fear about things going back to what they were.
 Mainly about everybody going back to the office.
 My advice: Don’t.

 Well no that’s not good enough.
 That’s bad advice actually.
-Some people will need to, some jobs will require it but… well at least be careful.
+Some people will need to, and some jobs will require it but… well at least be careful.

 Hmm… here are some thoughts.

 The pandemic has been devastating.
-This I’ll acknowledge up front.
+This I’ll acknowledge upfront.
 The sheer loss of life is immensely tragic.

 From an economic standpoint it has also been tragic (which feels secondary at first, but let’s not forget the very human consequences of this).